zirpo/mermaid-gantt-generator/README.md

         *   The main window's "Input File" and "Output Folder" paths are updated to this newly saved file.
 *   Click "Generate Chart".

 The GUI will use the currently selected "Input File" (which might be the one you just saved from the editor) and save the generated chart image (with a timestamp) in the currently selected "Output Folder" (which is also updated after saving from the editor).
+A preview of the generated chart (as a PNG) will appear in the pane below the controls.

 ## Input CSV Format